Muyuzhierchengse/Muyuzhierchengse/README.md

 ##  ✨Have a nice day!✨

-I am an aspiring PhD student with a strong interest in computation theory.
+I am an aspiring PhD student with a strong interest in Computation Theory & Theoretical Computer Science.
 My research interests lie at the nature of mathematics and computation, and their convergence with logic, consciousness and intelligence.

 I have previously worked on specific areas including:
 - Intelligence